Ginger roots on a rustic table.

 Instructions:

-3. Add tea leaves and simmer for another 2 minutes.
+Next, add the tea leaves, boil for another 2 minutes.

 Ginger-Garlic PasteGinger garlic paste in mortar and pestel